Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 ImageNet16-120 0.770 No (zero-shot)

 The ranking quality barely degraded.
 On CIFAR-100, it actually improved slightly.
-The absolute prediction errors got worse (MAE jumped from 0.076 to 0.205 on ImageNet16-120), and R² went deeply negative (-0.68), but the relative ordering held.
-The predictor doesn't know what accuracy an architecture will achieve on ImageNet16-120.
+The absolute prediction errors worsened (MAE increased from 0.076 to 0.205 on ImageNet16-120), and R² went deeply negative (-0.68), but the relative ordering held.
+The predictor does not know what accuracy an architecture will achieve on ImageNet16-120.
 It does know which architectures are structurally better than others, and that property transfers.

 Search results (zero-shot):